Willgunter/Discord-Clone/README.md

     - make a small white bar appear for the active server
     - highlight messages when you mouse them similar to channels bar (add edit / delete functionality?)
     - add small (optional) description to servers? - displays at the top next to name?
-    - need to make spaces not allowed in server creation menu
+    - ✅✅✅need to make spaces not allowed in server creation menu✅✅✅

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅